AnkitRaj005/Ankit-Raj_Task5/README.md

 # ToDo MERN App – Frontend

-This is the **frontend** of the ToDo MERN App — a full-stack task management application built using the MERN stack.
  The frontend is developed in **React.js** with **Vite**, and communicates with a secure backend via RESTful APIs to perform user authentication and manage todos.

 Live Demo: [https://ankit-raj-task5client.vercel.app](https://ankit-raj-task5client.vercel.app)